 Travellers and tourists need to be aware about the licensing differences between 'Taxis', also known as “Hackney Carriages”, and 'Private Hire' vehicles.
+We hope this will help travellers understand and make their transfers stress free.

 Any Taxi or Private Hire vehicle that you hire should be licensed by Cotswold District Council and operated by a licensed driver.
 The operating criteria and charging of journeys do substantially differ.